determinedslav/tft-viewer-hero/README.md

-A React.js web application for visualising data from the Riot Games Teamfight Tactics API
+A React.js web application for visualising data from the Riot Games Teamfight Tactics REST API

 Deployed at: https://tft-viewer.herokuapp.com/